offbynull/learn/Math/input/input.md

 Fraction less than
 ```

 Conceptually, you can think of `{bm} decimal less than/(decimal number less than|decimal less than)/i` the same as fraction less than where the fraction is represented as a mixed number.
-However, rather than converting both numbers to a fraction and performing fraction less than, a quick series of tests on the decimal numbers themselves can determine less than_REL:
+However, rather than converting both numbers to a fraction and performing fraction less than, a quick series of tests on the decimal numbers themselves can determine less than:

  1. Check the integer parts...

     If the integer parts are integer less than, then the decimal numbers themselves will be decimal less than.
-For example, any decimal number with an integer part of 5 will always be less than_REL any decimal number with an integer part of 6...
+For example, any decimal number with an integer part of 5 will always be less than any decimal number with an integer part of 6...

     ```{svgbob}
     <---|----|----|----|----|----|----|----|----|----|----|--->